mbarulli/rss2nostr/README.md

 This financial resources will be used
 *   to attract and compensate the best Nostr developers
 *   pay for the initial hosting costs of the rss2nostr web app
-    (hopefully, zaps from users will be sufficient to sustain the service)